Mowibox/chroma/content/en/tutorials/computer_science/using_terminal/index.md

 /home/mowibox
 ```

 Here, you can see that I’m in the `/home/mowibox` folder.
+This can be useful when you need to copy and paste the current path somewhere.

 ### ls